multicaret/laravel-zoho-campaigns/README.md

 Send your campaigns by addressing your subscribers by their first name, last name or anything else you find appropriate.
 Using this API, youcan create merge tags.
+`\Campaigns::createMergeTag();`
 ```php
     /**
     * @param string $tagType     Custom